yyumna/climatechange_ai/ICLR2020_workshop.md

 ## Join

-Join today's Energy Day program via <a href="https://www.climatechange.ai/join/EnergyDay" target="_blank">Zoom</a>.
+Join today's program via <a href="https://www.climatechange.ai/join/LandUseDay" target="_blank">Zoom</a>.
 Participants who are also registered for the ICLR conference can additionally join our <a href="https://iclr.rocket.chat/channel/workshop_climatechange" target="_blank">chatroom</a>.

 ## Schedule